$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 If you hold a Master's degree from a recognized Philippine institution in addition to your pre-K-12 Bachelor's degree, the calculus changes:

 For those considering a Master's degree specifically for immigration: Philippine universities offer accelerated Master's programs that can be completed in 1.5-2 years.
-If your CRS score is 15-25 points below the draw cut-off and you have time before your age-related CRS penalty increases (points decrease after age 30 and again after 35), a Master's degree is both an immigration strategy and a career investment.
+If your CRS score is below the draw cut-off and you have time before your age-related CRS penalty increases (points decrease after age 30 and again after 35), a Master's degree is both an immigration strategy and a career investment.

 Strategy 3: CHED eCAV Documentation Strategy (Before WES Submission)